Report: Corporate climate pledges are weaker than they seem

 Walmart responded that it does have a goal to reduce or avoid one billion metric tons of Scope 3 emissions and that it reports its progress openly.

-It can be challenging to track emissions across supply chains, especially when working with smaller companies, said Maggie Peloso, an attorney who focuses on climate change risk management and environmental litigation.
-“It’s not always as easy as calling someone up and saying, ‘Hey, I want to know what your emissions were from the factory when you produced that 100 boxes of stuff that you sent to my stores and I sold them,’” she said.
+The report stressed that companies should take more responsibility to reduce Scope 3 emissions.
+Yet it can be challenging to track those emissions across supply chains, especially when working with smaller companies, said Maggie Peloso, a lawyer involved in climate change risk management and environmental litigation.

+“It’s not always as easy as calling someone up and saying, ‘Hey, I want to know what your emissions were from the factory when you produced that 100 boxes of stuff that you sent to my stores and I sold them,’ ” Peloso said.

-Among the suggestions for improvement that the NewClimate Institute offered, it proposed that companies focus on shorter-term emissions reduction targets for the next five to 10 years.
+Among the suggestions for improvement that the NewClimate Institute offered were that companies focus on shorter-term emissions reduction targets for the next five to 10 years.
 It also suggested that companies set specific emissions-reduction targets with transparent accounting, instead of ambiguous net-zero goals.

 If national governments created policies and regulations to meet the targets they have set, it would be far more effective, suggested John Reilly, who served as co-director of the Joint Program on the Science and Policy of Global Change at MIT.
 “On the hopeful side, perhaps there is ongoing effort within companies to create rules, procedures, and strategies to achieve their ambitious targets,” he said.